GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/getting-started.md

 #### Bill of Materials

-The Spring Cloud GCP Bill of Materials (BOM) contains the versions of all the dependencies it uses.
+The Spring Framework on Google Cloud Bill of Materials (BOM) contains the versions of all the dependencies it uses.

 If you’re a Maven user, adding the following to your pom.xml file will